 If you have a chain linked fence but want the cottage look of a wooden fence, you will need to replace the existing fence to get the look you want.
 Sometimes aesthetics and personal preference come into play, and they trump cost and time spent.

-How Long You Want it to Last
+How Long You Want It to Last

-It may be cheaper to repair the existing fence, but you may find yourself doing similar repairs in the next 5 years.
+It may be cheaper to repair the existing fence, but you may find yourself doing similar repairs in the next five years.
 Is it worth it to continue the maintenance of the older fence, or should you just go with a more durable material that requires less upkeep?
 If you have a wood fence and are tired of the constant repairs, you may decide to take it down and put up an aluminum or vinyl fence—both of which require much less ongoing work, and last longer.